Seven Stories Press: Triangle Square Books for Young Readers

 Launched in 2012, Triangle Square publishes progressive picture books, poetry collections, fiction, and nonfiction for preschool through young adult readers with the intent of promoting social justice, multicultural literacy, and environmental restoration.
 Triangle Square's bestselling titles include A is for Activist and Counting on Community by Innosanto Nagara, The Story of the Blue Planet by Andri Snær Magnason, 10,000 Dresses by Marcus Ewert, and What Makes a Baby and Sex is a Funny Word by Cory Silverberg.
 More recent Triangle Square Titles include Where Do They Go? by Julia Alvarez, The Wizard's Tears by Maxine Kumin and Anne Sexton, and Arno and the Mini-Machine by Seymour Chwast.
 Several titles in Triangle Square's For Young People series, which adapts essential adult nonfiction titles for younger readers, have been adopted for middle-grade classes in school districts across the country, including Howard Zinn's A Young People's History of the United States and Ronald Takaki's A Different Mirror for Young People.

 Seven Stories UK

 In 2016, Seven Stories UK was incorporated in England and is currently based in Liverpool.
 Seven Stories UK releases separate UK editions of literary titles, especially works in translation, and promotes Seven Stories Press titles with strong UK potential, such as feminist blogger Emma's The Mental Load and The Emotional Load, and American playwright and novelist Kia Corthron, author of The Castle Cross the Magnet Carter, winner of the Center for Fiction First Novel prize in 2016.

+Two Dollar Radio

+In April 2025, Seven Stories acquired Columbus, Ohio based independent publisher Two Dollar Radio, making it the company’s first acquisition and fourth imprint.
+Two Dollar Radio remains independent, with founders Eric Obenauf and Eliza Jane Wood-Obenauf retaining their editor roles.
+Two Dollar Radio is renowned for its quirky, edgy list of primarily fiction and essay collections.